- Electronics Department

 The Year 12 Electronics (NCET) course

 Year 12 Electronics is a Unit Standard based course supported by the Electronics ITO.
-The entire course is internally assessed and is made up of 5 Unit Standards.
-Three of these Standards cover basic electrical principles used in Electronics, knowledge of components and the interaction of components in basic sub-systems.
+The entire course is internally assessed and is made up of 4 Unit Standards.
+Three of the topics cover basic electrical principles used in Electronics, knowledge of components and the interaction of components in basic sub-systems.
 The remaining two Standards are practically based and introduces the student to the principles behind the making of printed circuit boards (PCBs) and the construction of basic electronic devices.
 Students can gain credits towards a NCET Level 2 qualification.
+The students will also be introduced to the basic functioning of a simple microcontroller.

 The Year 13 Electronics course